ChilliCream/graphql-platform/website/src/docs/hotchocolate/fetching-data/resolvers.md

 ## Properties

-Hot Chocolate automatically convertes properties with a public get accessor to default resolvers, returning the properties value.
+Hot Chocolate automatically converts properties with a public get accessor to a resolver that simply returns its value.

 Properties are also covered in detail by the [object type documentation](/docs/hotchocolate/defining-a-schema/object-types).